Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

 Large apartment complexes or high rise apartments are the single most common housing type in Redmond, accounting for 41.96% of the city's housing units.
 Other types of housing that are prevalent in Redmond include single-family detached homes ( 40.65%), row houses and other attached homes ( 8.53%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 6.92%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 People in Redmond primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Redmond has a mixture of owner-occupied and renter-occupied housing.